Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 What do I need to bring with me to the Safe Use of Pesticides course?

-You will need to bring your own Personal Protective Equipment (PPE), something to write with, a calculator, reading glasses if you use them, and a packed lunch/flask.
-If your course is for hand held equipment (PA6 – knapsacks), you will need to provide your own knapsack, thoroughly washed out with water.
+You will need to bring your own Personal Protective Equipment (PPE), something to write with, a calculator, reading glasses if you use them, and a packed lunch/drinks.
+If your course is for hand held equipment (PA6 – knapsacks), you will need to provide your own knapsack, in good working order and thoroughly washed out with water.

 When we confirm your booking, you will be sent information about the PPE required for your course.